-Google Maps: Turn by Turn Directions, Voice Searches & an Infographic
+Google Maps: Turn By Turn Directions, Voice Searches and An Infographic

 Despite being dropped by Apple earlier in the year, and yesterdays news that Amazon may drop Google Maps in favour of their own solution, Google Maps are still going strong and seemingly adding updates every week!

 This month Google Maps have added voice activated searches, turn-by-turn navigation for traffic conditions, half a gigameter of biking navigation in 12 countries in Google Maps for Android, more than a million public transport and transit stops, and despite news that infographics links may be discounted in the future, Google have themselves produced an infographic to show us that they know what we did this summer…

 As an avid Map Geek/obsessive, I am always happy to share with you the new features in Google Maps!
 Happy travelling people!